zalandoresearch/ACIC23-competition/README.md

 only affects that treatment.
 Also, the treatment in a context has a single, specific effect.
 A treatment at time $t$ only has a indirect affect on outcomes at any time $j \neq t$.

-Last, we don't provide predictions for covariates during the prediction window.
-Of course, they would help you, but that's not what we're after :)

 Note: We've made effort to ensure that the data is free of bugs.
 This is a simulated data of a dynamic system.
 Though you may still find bugs.
 If you